Car problems Peugeot

 Planning your own preventive maintenance

-Draw up a fixed maintenance schedule and stick to it, even beyond the prescribed dealer services.
+Draw up a fixed maintenance schedule and stick to it, even outside the prescribed dealer services.
 Every month, check fluid levels (oil, coolant, screenwash), tyre pressure and exterior lighting.
-Note the mileage at each check and record minor repairs.
+Note the mileage at each check and record small repairs.
 Use only quality oil and genuine filters to limit wear and contamination.

-At Carnews you’ll find extensive information on specific models, maintenance tips and comparisons with rivals.
-By informing yourself properly before buying and staying alert in daily use, you can get the best out of your Peugeot.
-Discover which models and versions best suit your situation and make a well-considered choice that will give you years of driving pleasure.
+At Carnews you will find extensive information on specific models, maintenance tips and comparisons with competitors.
+By informing yourself properly before buying and staying alert in everyday use, you can get the best out of your Peugeot.
+Discover which models and versions best suit your situation and make a well-considered choice you will enjoy for years.